underscoreio/essential-slick/src/pages/basics.md

 We'll be using a running example of a chat application, *Slack*, *Flowdock*, or an *IRC* application.
 The app will grow and evolve as we proceed through the book.
 By the end it will have users, messages, and rooms, all modelled using tables, relationships, and queries.

-For now, we will start with a simple conversation between two famous celebritiries.
+For now, we will start with a simple conversation between two famous celebrities.
 Change to the `chapter-01` directory now, use the `sbt.sh` script to start SBT, and compile and run the example to see what happens:

 ~~~ bash
 bash$ cd chapter-01